 If you‘d like to write for an ASDA publication, click here.

-Recent accomplishments of the editorial board:
+Past accomplishments of the Editorial Board:

 - The Editorial Board plans the content for ASDA News, Mouth and Mouthing Off.
 Each Editorial Board planning session focuses on content areas identified as valuable to ASDA’s membership.
 The Editorial Board strives for consistency and quality in order to communicate ASDA’s value to the 20,000+ members who receive the publications.